silviot/edx-platform-wiki/RESTful-course-and-xblock-API.md

 ### `course`

 A `GET` without any arguments should return all courses.
 A `POST` should create a course if the json payload is valid (not implemented yet).
+The `GET` without arguments behaves differently than all of the other operations and thus may be wrong: it returns a list of courses with just the ids, display names, and common information such as dates (last edited, enrollment, start, end).

 Any method invocation with a fully specified course id, should do the relevant operation on the course.
-In the case of `GET`
+In the case of `GET`, it returns not only the top level course information, but also the full course tree without content (just structure with display name labels and xblock node types).

+### `assets`

+Asset manipulation always requires a course id with an optional asset id (checklists do too).
+We will not provide a means to retrieve all assets for all courses.
+The asset url: `http://assets/_courseId_` with optional `/_assetId_` where the assetId is the filename.
+In the case of assets, at least for now, `branch` is meaningless but harmless, `version` is useless and inadequate.

+### `item`

+`item` is an xblock subtree accessor.
+It operates on the xblock and its descendants.
+(The name is vestigial and a bit misleading).